ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/docs/src/getting_started.md

 ## HDF5 Abstraction

 For input/output of velocity-pressure state arrays, the HDF5 package is used with its defined groups and dataset formalism.
 The public APIs written for the `InputOutputManagers` module allows the group definition and datasets to be written out in code, having a clear separation of responsibilities, segregated by modules.
 Hence, for a user reading code in `run_simulation!(ns::NavierStokesPropagator)`, `write_flowfield(io_m::InputOutputManager)` would clearly been seen as an abstraction of output.
-The alternative way of not writing the `InputOutputManagers` wrapper module would required simulation code and HDF5 API calls to be interleaved in `run_simulation!(ns::NavierStokesPropagator)`, leading to convoluted and harder-to-read code.
+The alternative way of not writing the `InputOutputManagers` wrapper module would require simulation code and HDF5 API calls to be interleaved in `run_simulation!(ns::NavierStokesPropagator)`, leading to convoluted and harder-to-read code.

 A key point to make here is the switching of the `x` and `y` dimensions in the simulation code for 3D arrays.
-In the simulation, since we predominantly use array operators in `y` and loop through `x` and `z` dimensions, it was sensible for arrays to be arranged in `(y,x,z)`, allowing for contiguous memory layout to be achieved.
-However, normal convention would expect for a `(x,y,z)` layout, hence, this extra layer of complication can be readily address by the `InputOutputManagers` module which is responsible for the HDF5 abstraction.
-As seen in `read_flowfield!(io_m::InputOutputManger, state::State)`, we have calls to `PermutedDimsArray` handling the permuation of dimensions for the user.
+In the simulation, since we predominantly use array operators in `y` and loop through `x` and `z` dimensions, it makes sense for the arrays to be arranged in `(y,x,z)`, allowing for contiguous memory layout to be achieved.
+However, normal convention would expect for a `(x,y,z)` layout, hence, this extra layer of complication can be readily addressed by the `InputOutputManagers` module which is responsible for the HDF5 abstraction.
+As seen in `read_flowfield!(io_m::InputOutputManger, state::State)`, we have calls to `PermutedDimsArray` handling the permutation of dimensions for the user.

 ```julia
 # Read State and Attribute